Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Okay friends, cereal bars are NORMALLY not my weakness…but these Fruity Pebbles treats sure got me!
+Okay friends, cereal bars are NORMALLY just for kids…but these Fruity Pebbles treats sure got me!
 I love Fruity Pebbles, so I thought it would be yummy to swap them for Rice Krispies and boy am I glad I did!

 These bars are now one of my favorite Rice Krispie treats variations, second only to this scotcheroos recipe and peanut butter Rice Krispie treats!

-The addition of fruity cereal adds the perfect hint sweetness and is a fun way to jazz up a classic.
-The easy bars are perfectly gooey from the marshmallows, with a soft and delicious texture that will leave you craving another bite.
+The addition of fruity cereal adds the perfect hint sweetness and is a fun way to jazz up a this marshmallow cereal treat.
+The easy no-bake dessert bars are perfectly gooey from the marshmallows, with a soft, thick and chewy texture!

 Rice krispies, fruity pebbles and marshmallows in pot.